 Amphibians are a group of cold-blooded vertebrates that are capable of exploiting both aquatic and terrestrial habitats.

-- About 8100 species of living amphibians dwell throughout the world with the first organism that appeared approximately 370 million years ago.
+- About 8,698 species of living amphibians dwell throughout the world (as of Dec 5, 2023), with the first organism that appeared approximately 370 million years ago.

 - Modern amphibians are divided into three orders, each of which contains different categories of animals.

-- The three orders are separated on the basis of their different appearances or structures.
+- The three orders are separated based on their different appearances or structures.

-- Frogs lack tail but have two pairs of limbs with longer and powerful hindlimbs.
+- Frogs lack tails but have two pairs of limbs with longer and more powerful hindlimbs.
 Salamanders have tails and two pairs of limbs of about the same size.
 The caecilians, however, are limbless and are adapted for burrowing existence.

 - Many amphibians might share some unique characteristics.

-- Most of the amphibians have moist skin and thus rely heavily on cutaneous respiration.
+- Most amphibians have moist skin and thus rely heavily on cutaneous respiration.
 Some terrestrial salamanders and frogs might even lack lungs.

 - Usually, the larval forms of these animals might possess gills that allow the young ones to survive in the water.
 The gills disappear during the metamorphosis of the larva into adult forms.